matrix-io/Arm-DevDay-2019/Workshop.md

     <img width=370 height=250 src="images/lightState_training_examples.png" />
 </div>

+## 6. Deploying An Assistant & Catching Intents
 You can now deploy your assistant!
 On the bottom right of the page will be a `Deploy Assistant` button.

 > If you don't see `Deploy Assistant`, increase your web browser's width.